senaite/senaite2.com/docs/user_manual/users_and_security.md

 The following are the roles that come by default with the system:

-* **LabManager**: Users with this role assigned can do almost everything (from maintaining electronic records such as analysis profiles, assigning work by means of worksheets, managing, laboratory and client contacts, etc.).
-A user with LabManager role also have privileges to verify analyses, samples and publish them.
-However, laboratory managers do not have privileges for system administration low-level tasks, for which a technically skilled user with knowledge about the underlying Zope framework is required.
+* **LabManager**: Users with this role assigned can do almost everything ( maintaining electronic records such as analysis profiles, assigning work by means of worksheets, managing, laboratory and client contacts, etc.).
+A user with this role assigned also have privileges to verify analyses, samples and publish them.
+However, laboratory managers do not have privileges for system administration low-level tasks, for which a technically skilled user with knowledge about the underlying Plone and Zope framework is required.

 * **LabClerk**: Users with this role can manage clients, client contacts and some electronic records as well.
-They can also register samples into the system, receive, cancel or reject them, but they cannot participate on results introduction, verification and publication processes.
-These users play an important role regarding to ocular inspection of the sample conditions and data validation on sample reception.
+They can also register samples into the system, receive, cancel or reject them, but they cannot participate on results submission, verification and publication processes.
+These users play an important role regarding to the ocular inspection of the sample conditions and data validation on sample reception.

 * **Analyst**: Users with this role cannot manage electronic records, neither from clients nor from the laboratory.
-They can submit results of analyses and also retract them, but they don't have privileges to verify, publish, reject or invalidate.
-Therefore, analyses are mostly responsible of results introduction.
+They can submit results for analyses and also retract them, but they don't have privileges to verify, publish, reject or invalidate.
+Therefore, users with role "Analyst" are responsible of results introduction and submission mostly.

 * **Client**: Users with this role always belong to a Client/Sample Referrer and can access to the system, but they can only see the electronic records